How to Care for Wood and Natural Fiber Brushes

 Keep it dry between uses

 Do not leave your brush in standing water between uses.
-Stand the brush on its bristles when resting to encourage the water to move away from the bristles.
+Stand the brush on its bristles when resting to encourage the water to move away from the wood.

 Clean your brush the right way

 Remember that signs of age are natural.
-We don’t use plastic because it doesn’t biodegrade.
-We choose wood and natural fibre because it does.
+We avoid plastic and other synthetics because they don’t biodegrade.
+We choose wood and natural fibers because they do.